sholladay/pogo/README.md

 The HTTP [body](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#Body) value.

-You can read raw bytes from the body in chunks with `request.body.read()`, which takes a [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) as an argument to copy the bytes into and returns a `Promise` for either the number of bytes read or `Deno.EOF` when the body is finished being read.
+You can read raw bytes from the body in chunks with `request.body.read()`, which takes a [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) as an argument to copy the bytes into and returns a `Promise` for the number of bytes read when the body is finished being read.

 ```js
 const decoder = new TextDecoder();